ci-w/IndividualProject/notes/diss_notes.md

     - Do you think doing these projects would improve their skills

 ___
-Email
-Dear xxx,
-Apologies for not getting back to you sooner.
-(Should I put an excuse here).
-I'm very grateful that you have expressed interest in my project.
-Would you be willing to participate in my evaluation of my project at some point in the next 2 weeks?

-___
 ## Motivation
 - get disabled people to improve their skills (specific) through tangible learning
 - lower the barriers to entry for this ^ by designing a system that would allow them to find/complete tangible learning projects that are accessible to their needs
 - improving their skills over a course of projects
 - in a way that is designed to overcome issues they may have with "traditional" learning i.e. having the site/tutorials adapt to them rather than the other way around